stenhousems/one/README.md

 # (step) one
-Hopefully as I build a stronger portfolio of dumb side projects, this repository can serve as a useful walkthrough for beginners.
+Hopefully as I build a stronger portfolio of side projects, this repository can serve as a useful walkthrough for beginners.